What is an excellent credit score?

 -

 Keep accounts open and in good standing.
-Having a long and positive credit history suggests you can manage credit responsibly.
+A long, positive credit history suggests you can manage credit responsibly.

 -